 The reduced flavin groups FMNH2 of flavin mononucleotide and FADH2 of flavin adenine dinucleotide are at functionally comparable levels in the electron transfer through CI and CII, respectively (Figure 1a,b).
 FMNH2 and FADH2 are reoxidized downstream in CI and CII, respectively, by electron transfer converging at the Q-junction.
 The convergent architecture of the electron transfer system (ETS; in contrast to a linear electron transfer chain) is emphasized in Figures 1c and 1d (Hatefi 1962; Gnaiger 2020).
-Comparable to CII, several respiratory Complexes are localized in the mitochondrial inner membrane (mtIM) which catalyze electron transfer converging at the Q-junction, including electron transferring flavoprotein Complex (CETF) in fatty acid oxidation, glycerophosphate DH Complex (CGpDH), sulfide-ubiquinone oxidoreductase, choline DH, dihydro-orotate DH, and proline DH (Gnaiger 2020; Bénit et al 2022; Pallag et al 2022).
+Comparable to CII, several additional respiratory Complexes are localized in the mtIM which catalyze electron transfer converging at the Q-junction, including electron transferring flavoprotein Complex (CETF) in fatty acid oxidation, glycerophosphate DH Complex (CGpDH), sulfide-ubiquinone oxidoreductase, choline DH, dihydro-orotate DH, and proline DH (Gnaiger 2020; Bénit et al 2022; Pallag et al 2022).

-Complex II is a flavoprotein with a covalently bound flavin adenine dinucleotide as documented in early reports (Kearney 1960) and summarized in classical textbooks (Lehninger 1975; Tzagoloff 1982).
-Microscopic detail on the structure and function of CII (Cecchini 2003) has expanded our knowledge on the mechanism of enzyme assembly (Maklashina et al 2022), enzyme structure (Vercellino, Sazanov 2022; Karavaeva, Sousa

-2023), kinetic regulation of CII activity (Mills et al 2018; Fink et al 2022), and associated pathologies (Bénit et al 2022; Iverson et al 2023).
+Complex II is a flavoprotein with a covalently bound flavin adenine dinucleotide as documented in early reports (Kearney 1960) and summarized in classical textbooks (Lehninger 1970; Tzagoloff 1982).
+Microscopic detail on the structure and function of CII has expanded our knowledge on the mechanism of enzyme assembly (Maklashina et al 2022), enzyme structure (Vercellino, Sazanov 2022; Karavaeva, Sousa 2023), kinetic regulation of CII activity (Mills et al 2018; Fink et al 2022), and associated pathologies (Bénit et al 2022; Iverson et al 2023).

 Figure 1.
-Complex II (SDH) bridges H+-linked electron transfer from the TCA cycle (matrix-ETS) to electron transfer system (membrane-ETS) of the mtinner membrane (mtIM).
-NADH+H+ and succinate are substrates of 2{H++e-} transfer to the prosthetic groups FMN and FAD as the corresponding electron acceptors in CI and CII, respectively. (c) Symbolic representation of pathway architecture.
-Electron flow converges at N-junction (NAD+ NADH+H+), and NADH+H+ and succinate S at the Q-junction.
-CIII passes electrons to cytochrome c and in CIV to molecular O_2 , $2\{H^++e^-\}+0.5 \ O_2 \rightarrow H_2O.$ (d) NADH+H+ and NAD+ cycle between matrixdehydrogenases and whereas FAD and FADH2 permanently cycle within the same enzyme CII.
-Succinate and fumarate indicate the chemical entities irrespective of ionization, whereas charges are shown in NADH (uncharged), NAD+, and H+.
-Joint pairs of half-circular arrows distinguish electron transfer $2\{H^++e^-\}$ to CI and CII from vectorial H+ translocation across the mtIM (H+neg \rightarrow H+pos).
-CI, CIII, and CIV pump hydrogen ions from the negatively (neg) to the positively charged compartment (pos). (e) Iconic representation of SDH subunits.
-SDHA catalyzes the oxidation succinate \rightarrow fumarate + $2\{H^++e^-\}$ and reduction FAD + $2\{H^++e^-\}$ \rightarrow FADH2 in the soluble domain of CII.
-The ironsulfur protein SDHB transfers electrons through Fe-S clusters to the mtIM domain where ubiquinone UQ is reduced to ubiquinol UQH2 in SDHC and SDHD.
+Complex II (SDH) bridges H+-linked electron transfer from the TCA cycle (matrix-ETS) to the electron transfer system (membrane-ETS) of the mtinner membrane (mtIM). (a) NADH+H+ and (b) succinate are substrates of $2{H^++e^-}$ transfer to CI and CII. respectively, with prosthetic groups FMN and FAD as the corresponding electron acceptors. (c) Symbolic representation of ETS pathway architecture.
+Electron flow converges at the N-junction (NAD+ \rightarrow NADH+H+).
+Electron flow from NADH and succinate S converges through CI and CII at the Q-junction.
+CIII passes electrons to cytochrome c and CIV to molecular O_2 , in $2{H^++e^-}+0.5 \ O_2 \longrightarrow H_2O.$ (d) NADH+H+ and NAD+ cycle between matrixdehydrogenases CI, and whereas FAD and FADH2 permanently cycle bound within the same enzyme CII.

+Succinate and fumarate indicate the chemical entities irrespective of ionization, but charges are shown in NADH, NAD+, and H+.
+Joint pairs of half-circular arrows distinguish electron transfer 2{H++e-} to CI and CII from vectorial H+ translocation across the mtIM (H+{neg} \rightarrow H+{pos}).
+CI and CIII pump hydrogen ions from the negatively (neg) to the positively charged compartment (pos). (e) Iconic representation of SDH subunits.
+SDHA catalyzes the oxidation succinate \rightarrow fumarate + 2{H++e-} and reduction FAD + 2{H++e-} \rightarrow FADH2 in the soluble domain of CII.
+The iron-sulfur protein SDHB transfers electrons through Fe-S clusters to the mtIM domain where ubiquinone UQ is reduced to ubiquinol UQH2 in SDHC and SDHD.

-H+-linked two-electron transfer from succinate to flavin adenoside dinucleotide reduces the oxidized prosthetic group FAD to FADH2 with formation of fumarate.
-This H+-linked electron transfer through CII is not coupled to H+ translocation across the mtIM.
-Hence, CII is not a H+ pump in contrast to the respiratory Complexes CI, CIII and CIV through which electron transfer - more appropriately $2\{H^++e^-\}$ transfer (Table 1) - drives and maintains the protonmotive force.
+H+-linked two-electron transfer from succinate to flavin adenoside dinucleotide FAD reduces the oxidized prosthetic group to FADH2 with formation of fumarate.
+This H+-linked electron transfer through CII is not coupled to H+ translocation across the mitochondrial inner membrane (mtIM).
+Hence, CII is not a H+ pump in contrast to the respiratory Complexes CI, CIII and CIV through which electron transfer - more appropriately 2{H++e-} transfer (Table 1) - drives and maintains the protonmotive force.